Gyuhak/Inference-and-Representation-Project/README.md

 We upload our project files here for the course GA-2569 Inference and Representation.
-The details about the course can be found here https://inf16nyu.github.io/home/.
+The details about the course can be found [here](https://inf16nyu.github.io/home/).

-In this project, we adapted the network architecture of U-Net [1] to detect occluded area between two successive video frames.
+In this project, we adapted the network architecture of [U-Net](https://arxiv.org/pdf/1505.04597.pdf) to detect occluded area between two successive video frames.
 For this supervised learning problem, we have constructed fully convolutional networks.
 During the convolution phase, we built 5 levels and 3 sublayers per level.